What is Sarcoma and How is it Treated?

 Radiation Therapy for Soft Tissue Sarcoma

-View this Slideshare presentation by Elizabeth Baldini, MD, MPH, radiation oncology director at Dana-Farber's Center for Sarcoma and Bone Oncology, as she discusses the latest radiation therapies for soft tissue sarcoma.
+View this Slideshare presentation by Elizabeth Baldini, MD, MPH, radiation oncology director at Dana-Farber's Sarcoma Center, as she discusses the latest radiation therapies for soft tissue sarcoma.

 The treatment team at Dana-Farber's sarcoma treatment center consists of more than just physicians.
 During your treatment, you may also meet and work with many of our vital support team members, including: